eason329/AMD-SATA-unsupported/README.md

 # Disclaimer

 * The author has no responsibility if your device bricked after you installed this kext.
-* The author has zero knowledge of programming kext, they may not able to answer your question or fix any bugs.
+* The author may not able to answer your question or fix bugs.